≡ Menu

-Funny, playful and a joy to be with….and a great swimmer too, with his webbed feet and all that….
+Funny, playful, and a joy to be with….and a great swimmer too, with his webbed feet and all that….

-Bo Obama
+Bo Obama…

-….is 10 years old now, that’s senior years for a dog.
+He is 15 years old now; that’s the senior year for a dog.
 He is everything you expect from a perfect family dog.
 He is a gift that doesn’t stop giving, at least as far as Portuguese Water Dog Breeders are concerned.
+As a result, ever since Bo Obama was brought to the White House, demand for Portuguese Water Dog Puppies has been massive surge in the United States.

 And while…